Saim81alam/Simple-games/README.md

 # Simple-games
-there are some simple games
+there are some simple games using HTML CSS AND JAVASCRIPT